HIV and Specific Populations

 Key Points

-• In the United States, gay and bisexual men are the population most affected by HIV.
+- In the United States, gay and bisexual men are the population group most affected by HIV.

-• The Centers for Disease Control and Prevention (CDC) recommends that all sexually active gay and bisexual men get tested for HIV at least once a year.
-Some sexually active gay and bisexual men may benefit from getting tested more often, for example, every 3 to 6 months.
+- The Centers for Disease Control and Prevention (CDC) recommends that all sexually active gay and bisexual men get tested for HIV at least once a year.
+However, some sexually active gay and bisexual men who have multiple sex partners or casual sex with people whose status is unknown may benefit from getting tested more often (for example, every 3 to 6 months).

-• Gay and bisexual men who are HIV negative but at risk of getting HIV should consider pre-exposure prophylaxis (PrEP).
-PrEP is when people who do not have HIV but who are at risk of getting HIV take HIV medicine every day to reduce their chances of HIV infection.
+- Gay and bisexual men who are HIV negative but at risk of getting HIV should consider pre-exposure prophylaxis (PrEP).
+PrEP is when people who do not have HIV but who are at risk of getting HIV take HIV medicine every day (pills) or every two months (an injection) to reduce their chances of HIV infection.
+The CDC reports that PrEP is highly effective for preventing HIV from sex or injection drug use.

 Does HIV affect gay and bisexual men?

 In the United States, gay and bisexual men are the population most affected by HIV.
-According to the Centers for Disease Control and Prevention (CDC), in 2019, adult and adolescent gay and bisexual men accounted for 69% of the new HIV diagnoses in the United States and dependent areas.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, adult and adolescent gay, bisexual and other men who reported male-to-male sexual contact accounted for 71% of the new HIV diagnoses in the United States and dependent areas.

 What factors put gay and bisexual men at risk for HIV infection?

-• Anal sex.
-Most gay and bisexual men get HIV from having anal sex without using condoms or without taking medicines to prevent or treat HIV.
+- Having sex without using an HIV prevention strategy.
+Most gay and bisexual men get HIV from having anal sex without using condoms or without taking medicines to prevent or treat HIV (see PrEP below).
 Anal sex is the riskiest type of sex for getting HIV or passing it on to others (called HIV transmission).

 What steps can gay and bisexual men take to prevent HIV infection?